aravind-ramaswami/arr229/lab6.md

 ![image](https://github.com/user-attachments/assets/16767820-92ec-4b5f-8762-5e2023a9a286)

 After setting up the DMP, I started to design my controller.
 I used a very similar code to the last lab, but I had to implement a low-pass filter for the derivative term.
 I also implemented derivative kick protection to protect against sudden spikes in the setpoint.
-The low pass filter successfully eliminated most of the spikes in the derivative term from noisy sensor measurements.
-The low pass filter and the derivative kick protection prevent any rapid spikes in the control input during the PID control motion.
+The low-pass filter successfully eliminated most of the spikes in the derivative term from noisy sensor measurements.
+The low-pass filter and the derivative kick protection prevent any rapid spikes in the control input during the PID control motion.
 Since the DMP gives discrete values, it makes sense to differentiate them.
 I also implemented an integrator windup protection to prevent the car from spinning out of control.
-I used a very similar function to drive the robot given the output from the controller.
+I used a very similar function to drive the robot, given the output from the controller.
 Similar to the last lab, I accounted for the motor's now higher deadband.

 PID loop: